ctrlaltdeleon/infinitygauntlet/personal/journal-2021.md

 - Went to San Ysidro school area to eat some Tacos El Gordo with Kirby.
   - Has some nice fields and playgrounds, potential sport area, really nice!
 - Movie!
-  - "Zack Snyder's Justice League"
+  - "Zack Snyder's Justice League".
   - Finally finished it after so long since it's 4 hours.

 # 3-29